 Which soils are more likely to require Magnesium?+

 All soils require Magnesium when balancing the soil’s nutrients.
 However, once a heavier clay soil has the correct level, it is less likely that it will need Mag Lime.
-Sandy soils do not hold on to nutrients as strongly and require regular amounts of all including Magnesium are therefore more likely to request this product.
+Sandy soils do not hold on to nutrients as strongly and require regular amounts of all including Magnesium.
+These soils are therefore more likely to request this product.

 How much Magnesium is in Calcifert Mag?+